 Complete Practice Tests

-This is the current exam is three hours long with two sections.
+The current exam is three hours long in two sections.
 Students can use a graphing calculator for the entire exam.

 - 40 questions